 But this trip is not only about climbing – it is about “savoir vivre” the french way!
 Can life be better than climbing sunny lime stone all day and enjoying excellent food and local wines in hand selected hotels and B&Bs in the lovely countryside of the Provence!

-The first part of our climbing camp will be based in the quaint, medieval town of Buis les Baronnies eye-to-eye with the famous Mont Ventoux (1900 m), about 1 hrs drive from the TGV train station in Avignon or 2 hrs from the international airports of Marseille or Lyon.
-(Airport or train station pick up available on request and at a reasonable surcharge).
+Meeting in Buis les Baronnies, which is a quaint, medieval town, eye-to-eye with the famous Mont Ventoux (1900 m), about 1 hrs drive from the TGV train station in Avignon or 2 – 3 hrs from the international airports of Marseille or Lyon.
+Pick up in Avignon available and included in our trip price.